Shreyas70773/FDA-EDUCATIONAL-CONTENT/README.md

 🔁 ACF and PACF analysis for both price and return series

-🔧 Fitting ARIMA models: AR(1), MA(1), and White Noise model with residual diagnostics
+🔧 Fitting ARIMA models:

+AR(1), MA(1), and White Noise models on returns

-📦 Time series forecasting with AirPassengers dataset using:
+Residual diagnostics with ACF and Ljung-Box test

+🔮 Forecasting time series (AirPassengers):

 Simple Exponential Smoothing (SES)

 Holt’s Linear Trend method

 Full Holt-Winters (Multiplicative) method

+Forecast plots with clear legends

+🤖 SARIMA Modeling:

+Automatic model selection using auto.arima()

+Model summary, residual checks with checkresiduals()

+Forecasting and visualization

+⚡ Volatility Analysis:

+ACF of squared log returns for detecting volatility clustering

 📂 File Structure
 financial_data_analysis.R – The main and only file (so far).
 All code is annotated clearly to explain every step and theory behind it.